tbedford/Website-Test/source/articles/doom-zone-memory-manager.md

 shapes, sizes and durations.
 Some are small allocations in the range less than 1k, other allocations may be tens or hundreds of K in size.
-Some allocations are brief and quickly freed, some are static for the diuration of the game.
-So frequency and lifetime of allocations can be quite varied.
+Some allocations are brief and quickly freed, some are static for the duration of the game.
+So frequency and lifetime of allocations can be varied.

-All this leads to fragmentation of the memory map, where your map ends up looking like swiss cheese.
+All this leads to fragmentation of the memory map, where your map ends up looking like Swiss cheese.
 One solution is to use something like the original Wolfenstein's compacting allocator, where memory is moved around to create a big contiguous free memory space.
 Another solution is to use [buffer